Above video Credit: NOAA Okeanos Explores Program

 Welcome to my Website!

-I am an evolutionary ichthyologist seeking to understand the factors that have shaped the diversification and evolution of marine ray-finned fishes.
-In my research, I use a synthetic approach that incorporates classic and cutting-edge morphological, ecological, and genetic techniques.
+I’m an evolutionary ichthyologist seeking to understand the factors that have shaped the diversification and evolution of ray-finned fishes.
+My research program is at the intersection of systematics, evolution, ecology, and conservation.
+I use a synthetic approach that incorporates fieldwork and classic and modern techniques for studying evolution, ecology, morphology, paleontology, geochemistry, and genomics.

 I investigate evolution at multiple scales: from macroevolution (major fish lineages) to microevolution (closely related species and populations).
 While my research has focused on marine fishes, with emphasis on Gadiformes (codfishes, hakes, rattails, and allies), I address questions that are fundamental to the field of evolutionary biology, can be applied to any organism, and provide a wealth of opportunities for interdisciplinary collaborations.